 But Not Too Foreign: She's actually American of Japanese descent, and has spent most of her life in Japan.
 She was often bullied because of her naturally blonde hair color, when she was younger (see the Dark and Troubled Past entry below).

 Combat Pragmatist: Erina keeps a lighter with her, which she uses as a makeshift flamethrower, and wears a pair of brass knuckles which helps her manipulate her ki, as well as augmenting her striking power.

-Dark and Troubled Past: When she moved to Japan, her mixed heritage and hair color caused her to be bullied.◊ Erina eventually became bitter and retaliated by brutally beating her tormentors within an inch of their lives, and went on to become a juvenile deliquent.◊ She eventually grew out of it, but still harbored lingering resentment along with anxiety over her grandmother, who'd she had left back in America.
+Dark and Troubled Past: Her mixed heritage and hair color caused her to be bullied◊, when she was younger.
+Erina eventually became bitter and retaliated by brutally beating her tormentors within an inch of their lives, and went on to become a juvenile deliquent◊.
+She eventually grew out of it, but still harbored lingering resentment along with anxiety over her grandmother, who'd she had left back in America.

 Defeat Means Friendship: Her loss to Yuka relieved her of her anxiety and anger, for which she expresses her gratitude to Yuka.

 Fantastic Nuke: Her ultimate attack is a massive column of flame that strikes the opponent from directly above, which strikes with explosive power.

 Gainaxing: With melons like hers, it'd be impossible not to, which is seen throughout her match with Yuka.
 Especially when she blasts Erina with her Kyuukyo Kikou Dan; causing Erina's boobs to jiggle before it sends her flying across the ring.